MicrosoftDocs/win32/desktop-src/WmiSdk/cooker-range.md

 ---
-Description: The COOKER\_RANGE counter type formula shows the difference between the Min and Max values for a set of raw observations of a property in a Win32\_PerfRawData instance. ms.assetid: 4173ca74-e982-4c94-9d78-613797eaec36 ms.tgt_platform: multiple
+description: The COOKER\_RANGE counter type formula shows the difference between the Min and Max values for a set of raw observations of a property in a Win32\_PerfRawData instance. ms.assetid: 4173ca74-e982-4c94-9d78-613797eaec36 ms.tgt_platform: multiple
 title: COOKER_RANGE